-Field Impacts Mitigation Measures be followed for all site activities; and (v) maintaining accident reports and records. ٠ Arrange for readily available first aid unit including an adequate supply of sterilized dressing materials and appliances • Maintain necessary living accommodation and ancillary facilities in functional and hygienic manner in work camps.
-Ensure (i) uncontaminated water for drinking, cooking and washing, (ii) clean eating areas where workers are not exposed to hazardous or noxious substances; and (III) sanitation facilities are available at all times. • Provide medical insurance coverage for workers; • Provide H&S orientation training to all new workers to ensure that they are apprised of the basic site protection and proventing injuring to follow workore: Provide visitor orientation if visitors to the site can - agin access to areas where hazardous conditions or substances may be present.
-Ensure also that visitor/s do not enter hazard areas unescorted: • Ensure the visibility of workers through their use of high visibility vests when working in or walking through heavy equipment operating areas; • Ensure moving equipment is outfitted with audible back-up alarms; • Mark and provide sign boards for hazardous areas such as energized electrical devices and lines, service rooms housing high voltage equipment, and areas for storage and disposal.
-Signage shall be in accordance with international standards and be well known to, and easily understood by workers, visitors, and the general public as appropriate; and • Disallow worker exposure to noise level greater than 85 dBA for a duration of more than 8 hours per day without hearing protection.
-The use of hearing D Historias Cultural and Archaeological))hai protection shall be enforced actively.
-D. Inistorical , Construction works will be on All fossile points articles of value of entiquity and cultural evisting roads and in built-up • An iossils, coins, anicles of Value of antiquity, heritage areas of Muktagacha thus interest discovered on the site shall be the property l risk for chance finds is low of the government • Prevent workers or any other persons from - removing and damaging any fossils coins articles of value of antiguity, structures and other remains of archaeological interest. • Stop work immediately to allow further investigation 1 if any finds are suspected.
+Field Impacts Mitigation Measures ancillary facilities in functional and hygienic manner in work camps.
+Ensure (i) uncontaminated water for drinking, cooking and washing, (ii) clean eating areas where workers are not exposed to hazardous or noxious substances; and (iii) sanitation facilities are available at all times.
+Provide medical insurance coverage for workers; Provide H&S orientation training to all new workers to ensure that they are apprised of the basic site rules of work at the site, personal protective protection, and preventing injuring to fellow workers; Provide visitor orientation if visitors to the site can gain access to areas where hazardous conditions or substances may be present.
+Ensure also that visitor/s do not enter hazard areas unescorted; Ensure the visibility of workers through their use of high visibility vests when working in or walking through heavy equipment operating areas; Ensure moving equipment is outfitted with audible back-up alarms; Mark and provide sign boards for hazardous areas such as energized electrical devices and lines, service rooms housing high voltage equipment, and areas for storage and disposal.
+Signage shall be in accordance with international standards and be well known to, and easily understood by workers, visitors, and the general public as appropriate; and Disallow worker exposure to noise level greater than 85 dBA for a duration of more than 8 hours per day without hearing protection.
+The use of hearing protection shall be enforced actively.
+D. Historical, C Cultural, and Archaeological Cl Physical and cultural heritage Construction works will be on existing roads and in built-up areas of Netrokona thus risk for chance finds is low.
+All fossils, coins, articles of value of antiquity, structures and other remains of archaeological interest discovered on the site shall be the property of the government.
+Prevent workers or any other persons from removing and damaging any fossils, coins, articles of value of antiquity, structures and other remains of archaeological interest.
+Stop work immediately to allow further investigation if any finds are suspected.

-E. Anticipated Impacts and Mitigation Measures - Operations and Maintenance Phase 78.
-In the operations and maintenance (O&M) phase, the roads will operate with routine maintenance, which should not affect the environment.
+E. Anticipated Impacts and Mitigation Measures - Operations and Maintenance Phase

+77. In the operations and maintenance (O&M) phase, the roads will operate with routine maintenance, which should not affect the environment.
 Routine repairs and unblocking of side drains will be very small in scale, to conducted manually by small teams of men with simple equipment (shovels, wheelbarrows, etc.) and works will be very short in duration, thus will not cause significant physical impacts.
 Traffic may be interrupted temporarily but this work will be very small in scale, infrequent, and short in duration, so there will be no economic or other implications.
 The infrastructures will need to be repaired from time to time, but environmental impacts will be much less than those of the construction period as the work will be infrequent, affecting small areas only.
-O&M will be the responsibility of Muktagacha local authority, which will be given training by this project.
+O&M will be the responsibility of Netrokona local authority, which will be given training by this project.

-79. To maintain the safety of workers and road-users, such work should be coordinated with the local police department so that adequate warning signs and traffic diversions can be set up when necessary.
+78. To maintain the safety of workers and road-users, such work should be coordinated with the local police department so that adequate warning signs and traffic diversions can be set up when necessary.
 Debris/sediments from drainages need to be collected and disposed at a designated site such as the landfill.
 It is important that the designated disposal site's base is of a non-permeable membrane in order to prevent leachate that can contaminate the soil and groundwater.
 The potential adverse impacts that are associated with O&M activities can be mitigated to acceptable levels with the following mitigation measures (Table 11).